 ● Candidates can enroll in Ph.D. courses offered by various colleges and universities.

-● Candidates will have dual benefits after qualifying for JRF- a Doctorate Degree and stipend like a regular job.
+● Candidates will have dual benefits after qualifying for JRF- a Doctorate Degree and a stipend like a regular job.

 The promotion after qualifying JRF: